Just how big a problem are headaches?

 - Pesticides and petrochemicals, which over-tax the liver’s ability to detoxify

-- Allergies and digestive problems, or
+- Allergies and digestive problems

 - An interference with energy production in the cells, causing fatigue and an increased sensitivity to a stimulus, creating a pain response at lower levels.

-Some holistic treatments for headaches
+Some holistic approaches for headaches

-We also aim to eliminate toxins such mercury-containing amalgam dental fillings which can interfere with normal mitochondrial function and energy production.
+We also aim to eliminate toxins such as mercury-containing amalgam dental fillings which can interfere with normal mitochondrial function and energy production.

 Headaches are sometimes provoked by changes in hormones, such as before menstruation, or headaches that disappear completely during pregnancy, only to return afterwards.
 In these instances, hormone levels need to be measured, and if they are imbalanced they can be corrected using bioidentical hormones.

-Treating stress and its effects
+Dealing with stress and its effects

 Stress can increase cortisol production which can adversely affect other hormone levels, increase tooth grinding and muscle tension, and trigger more severe headaches.